Cukson History, Family Crest & Coats of Arms

 Early Origins of the Cukson family

-The surname Cukson was first found in Yorkshire where they held a family seat from very ancient times.
+The surname Cukson was first found in the West Riding of Yorkshire where they were originally from Settle.

 Cukson Spelling Variations